cloudsigma/cloudsigma-docs/acls.rst

 .. literalinclude:: dumps/response_server_with_acl
     :language: javascript

+*The units for CPU, MEM, and SSD/DSSD are:*

+CPU: GHz

+MEM: Bytes

+SSD / DSSD: Bytes

 Permissions on Resources Attached to a Server
 ---------------------------------------------

 When updating another user's server, the attached resources, such as drives, IPs, VLANs, or firewall policies, should be available for the server owner.
-This means that either the attached resource should be owned by the server owner, or the owner should be given ``ATTACH`` permission on the attached resource.
-For example if user A shares a server with ``EDIT`` permission to user B, and user B wants to attach their drive on the server, user B will have to grant ``ATTACH`` permission on the drive, so that the owner of the server is able to start it.
+This means that either the attached resource should be owned by the server owner or the owner should be given ``ATTACH`` permission on the attached resource.
+For example, if user A shares a server with ``EDIT`` permission to user B, and user B wants to attach their drive to the server, user B will have to grant ``ATTACH`` permission on the drive so that the owner of the server can start it.
 Trying to attach a drive, on which there is no permission for the owner of the server will result in an error.

 Recognizing Shared Resources and What Permissions Are Given on Them